MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 You must be an administrator to create app configuration policies.

 > [!NOTE]
-> At this time, you can't set up configuration policies for iOS devices.
+> At this time, you can't create app configuration policies for iOS devices.

 1. Go to [Microsoft Endpoint Manager](https://endpoint.microsoft.com/).